Relive the 90s Fashion Decade With These 85 Iconic Trends

 Pedal pushers follow the calf-length trousers style of the 50s and 60s fashion.

-Often cuffed and worn tight to the skin, the style is sometimes referred to as ‘clam diggers.’
+Often cuffed and worn tight to the skin, the style is sometimes called ‘clam diggers.’

 90s Chain Wallets fashion - 1990s chain wallet, nineties chain wallets style, 90 fashion decade

-Popularized by Kurt Cobain from Nirvana, chain wallets reached popularity in the 90s fashion.
+Popularized by Kurt Cobain from Nirvana, chain wallets reached popularity in the 90s.

-Wallet chains were used in the 50s by bikers performing exhibitions on motorcycles as a way to secure their wallets.
+Wallet chains were used in the 50s by bikers performing motorcycle exhibitions to secure their wallets.

 The trend resurfaced in the 90s as a trifold or bifold leather wallet anchored at the fold with a sturdy chain (single or double) that hangs out on the side of the leg.